dreignier/playground-qZqn74B4/part2/statement.md

 The given example uses [jQuery](http://jquery.com/) to perform the http request.

 In the future, synchronous http requests will be not supported anymore by browsers.
-Dealing with asynchronous execution is just a must have in the Javascript world.
+Dealing with asynchronous execution is just a must have in the JavaScript world.